lrytz/efftp/notes/session.md

 - effect of module initializers
     - selecting a module should have the effect of the initializer
+    - same for lazy vals
+    - similary for by-name params

 - handle synthetics:
     - symbol